Category: Extreme Home-Do-Over

 I grew up in a rather industrialized area of Northern New Jersey – I

-know, try not to act so surprised – but, beyond the garden gate, lay a
+know, try not to act so surprised – but, beyond the garden gate, lay a tiny oasis of perhaps the brightest hues and most abundant shades of green in the entire neighborhood.

 If it weren’t for the smells – at the time, drifting over from the

-fully-functional dumps of Staten Island – you’d think we lived in the
+fully-functional dumps of Staten Island – you’d think we lived in the English countryside.

 Throughout my elementary school years, my father worked for a